-Skillshare student Keiko Saile is a multi-talented artist and maker who has successfully reinvented herself not once but twice over the course of her career .
-At age 27, after years working in an academic setting, she moved from Germany to Switzerland to attend art school, eventually settling and becoming a highly sought-after wedding photographer for twelve years there.
+Skillshare student Keiko Saile is a multi-talented artist and maker who has successfully reinvented herself not once, but twice over the course of her career .
+At age 27, after years working in an academic setting, she moved from Germany to Switzerland to attend art school, eventually settling there and becoming a highly sought-after wedding photographer for the next twelve years.
 She says she’d probably still be in Switzerland, if she hadn’t taken a chance trip to Hawaii that inspired her to move halfway across the world and transform herself once more.
 Now she’s a successful handlettering and watercolor artist who practices calligraphy and sells handmade paints through her online company, The Aloha Studios, while running an Airbnb with her husband in Kona, HI.

 We chatted with Keiko about her brave life journey, how she developed her myriad interests, and how Skillshare has helped her transform her abundant artistic curiosity into multiple creative careers.

 Hi Keiko!
 Thanks for chatting with us today.
 Let’s dive right in.
 You’ve said that you first ventured into a freelance creative career about twelve years ago when you left your 9-to-5 and became a wedding photographer.
 What made you take that kind of leap?

 I had a pretty good job working as an assistant in the English literature department at the University of Munich, but found myself spending every free minute behind the camera.
 I decided to leave my job at University and apply to different photo schools, including the University of Art in Zurich, Switzerland.
 I was 27 and suddenly found myself a student again, which felt strange after so many years of having a good job with a steady income.